qlik-oss/ci-tools/action-run-cmd-create-pr/README.md

       gh_token: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
       owner: qlik-oss
       repository: ci-tools
+      base_branch: # optional, if branch-off should not be done from default branch
       branch: update_version_to_${{ env.VERSION }}
       command: "command/script to run"
       commit_msg: "Changed version to ${{ env.VERSION }}"